 SAPPHIRE MEMBER PARTICIPATION

-You can become a Sapphire member if you identify as Lesbian, Bisexual or Transgender women (regardless of whether or not you are out at work) and you belong to a Pride in Diversity member organisation.
-Sapphire membership assumes that you have a keen interest in promoting the inclusivity of Lesbian, Bisexual and Transgender women within the workplace and would like to actively engage with the Sapphire initiative where possible.
+You can become a Sapphire member if you identify as LGBTQ women (regardless of whether or not you are out at work).
+Sapphire membership assumes that you have a keen interest in promoting the inclusivity of LGBTQ women within the workplace and would like to actively engage with the Sapphire initiative where possible.
 To become a Sapphire member, simply sign up for the mailing list, select how you identify (confidential) and provide a work email address to validate Pride in Diversity membership.

 Sapphire members will from time to time, be invited to participate in closed events.
 These may be for the purposes of group discussion, to participate in research or for smaller more intimate networking amongst peers.
 Participation in research and/or closed focus groups and discussions will always be optional.
 You may opt out or change your mailing list preferences at any times.